screetsec/Sudomy/README.md

 - [Sudomy](https://asciinema.org/a/260324)
 - [Sublist3r](https://asciinema.org/a/260325)

+### But it's shit!
+And your implementation sucks!
+- Yes, you're probably correct.
+Feel free to "Not use it" and there is a pull button to "Make it better".

 ## Installation
 *Sudomy* is currently extended with the following tools.
 Instructions on how to install & use the application are linked below.